UCaNLabUMB/SDR_Tutorials/Documentation/SDR_Hardware.md

 In this tutorial, we will develop the [SDR_Hardware flowgraph](https://github.com/UCaNLabUMB/SDR_Tutorials/tree/main/Flowgraphs/03_Hardware) shown above.
 The primary intention of this tutorial is to introduce the methods for communicating with USRP hardware.
 In particular, we will focus on an instance using two **B200 mini** USRPs which connect to your computer via USB.
 We will also introduce methods for command line flowgraph execution where parameter values are defined in the Python call, and we will begin to observe some signal properties related to modulated waveforms with random data.

 As key learnings for this tutorial, we will cover
-* Signal transmission and reception using B200 mini USRPs and GNURadio.
+* Signal transmission and reception using B200 mini USRPs and GNURadio,
-* USRP connections and use of the Linux terminal to acquire the USRP Address(es)
+* USRP connections and use of the Linux terminal to acquire the USRP Address(es),
+* An introduction to the USRP hardware driver (UHD),
-* Use of parameters to enable command line specification of values associated with flowgraph variables
+* Use of parameters to enable command line specification of values associated with flowgraph variables,
-* Considerations related to sample rate, hardware, flowgraph complexity, and processing power
+* Considerations related to sample rate, hardware, flowgraph complexity, and processing power,
 * Signal bandwidth and a basic understanding of multiplexing, and multiple access